 Alaska Structures® is the leading provider of engineered fabric buildings and offers many solutions for manufacturers needing to ramp up production capabilities post-COVID-19.

-Our 40-feet wide by 60-feet long GTX Series building model is particularly suited for use as warehousing for manufacturers, with an open span design that accommodates large equipment and an optional rail-based roller and track system that can be securely anchored to any level surface, including roadways, dry docks, and ISO containers.
+Our 40-feet wide by 60-feet long DAGB Series building model is particularly suited for use as warehousing for manufacturers, with an open span design that accommodates large equipment and an optional rail-based roller and track system that can be securely anchored to any level surface, including roadways, dry docks, and ISO containers.

 Alaska Structures offers numerous building models and hundreds of sizes, styles, and configurations so that you can custom-design the exact high-performance building to meet your needs.
 We can even provide modular office buildings and portable office solutions for on-site office space at your manufacturing plant.